Apple to build 2nd campus, hire 20,000 in $350B pledge

 Besides dramatically lowering the standard corporate tax rate, the reforms offer a one-time break on cash being held overseas.

-Apple plans to take advantage of that provision to bring back about $252 billion in offshore cash, generating a tax bill of roughly $38 billion.
+Apple plans to take advantage of that provision to bring back most of its roughly $252 billion in offshore cash, generating a tax bill of about $38 billion.
 It's something that Apple CEO Tim Cook promised the company would do if it could avoid being taxed at the 35 percent rate that had been in effect under the previous tax law.

 About $75 billion of the $350 billion in U.S. investments will be paid from money that had been overseas, Apple estimated.